Acronym for Integrated Circuit.

-RIAA administer ISRC numbers in the USA.
-In the UK, PPL administer ISRC numbers.
+RIAA administers ISRC numbers in the USA.
+In the UK, PPL administers ISRC numbers.
 A unique code, that makes up part of the ISRC number, is assigned to each record label.
 The Record Label themselves then assigns the rest of the code, making up a complete and unique number for each recording.

 Each complete ISRC code is 12 characters long, of the form “CC-XXX-YY-NNNNN”.
 The four parts of an ISRC number are as follows:

 - “XXX” – 3 character alphanumeric registrant code for the issuer